Yago/yago.github.io/content/blog/performance-tips.md

 My other stylesheets are pretty light, so except minification, I don't do anything else.
 If you have much heavy CSS, you can use the [critical CSS](https://github.com/addyosmani/critical) approach, which loads critical styles first and non-critical asynchronously.

 My scripts are already loaded at the bottom of my footer, but on mobiles, they are considered as render-blocking.
 I have to load them also asynchronously.
 For that, I can use the `async defer ` attributes, but they are not well supported.
-So I choose to use another **Filament Group** very useful module: [LoadJS](https://github.com/filamentgroup/loadJS).
+So I choose to use another **Filament Group** module: [LoadJS](https://github.com/filamentgroup/loadJS).
 I keep the LoadJS code in my `<head>` and always at the bottom of my `<body>` :

 ```html
 <script type="text/javascript">